Skip to content

 Keep the existing structure unless the request requires a change.

-Check docs/reference before adding any component, prop, modifier, or bridge API.
+Check runtime type declarations before adding any component, prop, modifier, or bridge API.

 Do not add HTML, CSS, React hooks, React state, fetch, or browser APIs.